richard-weinhold/PomatoData/README.md

    - NUTS3 availability timeseries for wind and solar are generated using the [atlite](https://github.com/PyPSA/atlite), package.
 Offshore availability based on EEZ regions of FfE.
    - The grid data comes from the [GridKit](https://github.com/bdw/GridKit) project, more specifically [PyPSA/pypsa-eur](https://github.com/PyPSA/pypsa-eur/tree/master/data/entsoegridkit) fork, which contains more recent data.
    - Hydro Plants are taken from the [JRC Hydro-power plants database](https://github.com/energy-modelling-toolkit/hydro-power-database) and inflows are determined using the [atlite](https://github.com/PyPSA/atlite) hydro capabilities and scaled using annual generation.
-   - Load, commercial exchange from [ENTSO-E Transparency platform](https://transparency.entsoe.eu/)
+   - Load, commercial exchange and weekly storage level from [ENTSO-E Transparency platform](https://transparency.entsoe.eu/)

 Example